-AISC has agreed to support RTOs by developing resources to undertake recognition of prior learning for students with experience in the sector or other education related qualifications who do not meet the entry requirement to the Diploma of Childhood Education.
+AISC has agreed to support training providers by developing resources to undertake recognition of prior learning (RPL) for students with experience in the sector or other education related qualifications who do not meet the entry requirement to the Diploma of Childhood Education.

 Furthermore, the AISC have also stated that over the next 18-24 months they will monitor the impact of the Certificate III entry requirement to the Diploma on Diploma enrolment/completions.

 The Updates to the CHC Training Package will ensure that training reflects the current demand of a rapidly growing sector.
-Once the Training Package is endorsed, continued support and resources will be helpful to assist RTOs every step of the way.
+Once the Training Package is endorsed, continued support and resources will be helpful to assist training providers every step of the way.

 In conjunction with the proposed changes, the Childcare reform in the Federal Budget 2021, which promises to provide more affordable childcare for families, will assist to ensure more jobs become available to be filled with a skilled workforce.

 Skilled workers and a boosted economy will increase opportunities for employment and allow parents to go back to work.
 It’s important to remember that we must all work together proactively to benefit from a fair, transparent, effective and consistently regulated industry.